Art Market at FIT: Real-world immersion, art-world expertise

 - The faculty of recognized art professionals has extensive contacts in the art world.
 Classes are supplemented by frequent guest speakers and visits to nearby galleries, studios, and museums.

-- Internship sites have included the Metropolitan Museum of Art, Guggenheim Museum (New York and Venice ), Museum of Modern Art, Museum for African Art, Hirschl & Adler Galleries, Romare Bearden Foundation, Gottlieb Foundation, International Center of Photography, and Christie's and Sotheby's auction houses.
+- Internship sites have included the Metropolitan Museum of Art, Whitney Museum, Guggenheim Museum (New York and Venice ), Museum of Modern Art, Museum for African Art, Hirschl & Adler Galleries, Romare Bearden Foundation, Gottlieb Foundation, International Center of Photography, and Christie's and Sotheby's auction houses, artnet and Andrea Rosen Gallery.